FORESTRY

 Source and methods of data collection

-Since 2014, data related to forestry have been taken over from the Directory of Forestry of the Ministry of Agriculture as well as from the limited liability company Hrvatske šume as an administrative data source.
+Since 2014, data related to forestry have been taken over from the Ministry of Agriculture, Forestry and Fisheries as well as from the limited liability company Hrvatske šume as an administrative data source.

-Data on production of forestry products have been harmonised since 2014 with the international Joint Forest Sector Questionnaire (JFSQ), which is submitted to Eurostat and other relevant institutions at the annual level.
+Data on production of forestry products and industrial forestry products have been harmonised since 2014 with the international Joint Forest Sector Questionnaire (JFSQ), which is submitted to Eurostat and other relevant institutions at the annual level.

 Coverage and comparability